niemopen/cmftool/doc/CMFandXSD.md

 # NIEM XSD and CMF equivalents

-There are now two ways to represent a data model in NIEM:  as an XML Schema, or as a Common Model Format file.
+There are now two ways to represent a data model in NIEM:  as an XML Schema, or as a Common Model Format  (CMF) file.
 We intend for these to be equivalent:  anything you can express in NIEM XSD can also be expressed in CMF, and vice versa.

-A round-trip translation requires a lot of information that is not properly part of the data model; for example, the directory structure and names of the XML schema documents.
-That stuff goes in a separate, CMF-XSD extension file.

 In general: